Auxeno/ion/README.md

 ---

 Ion is a neural network library for JAX.
-Models are pytrees, parameters are explicit, and everything works natively with `jax.jit`, `jax.grad`, and `jax.vmap`.
-It ships with common layers out of the box, but defining your own is simple — just subclass `Module`.
+Models are represented as [pytrees](https://docs.jax.dev/en/latest/pytrees.html) with explicit parameters and native compatibility with JAX transformations (`jax.jit`, `jax.grad`, `jax.vmap`).
+It ships with most standard neural network layers and supports custom layer definition via `nn.Module` subclassing.

 ## Installation